 Trim Level Breakdown

-All Highlander models are equipped with dual front, front side, front knee and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Highlanders are fitted as standard with dual front, front side and side-curtain airbags in addition to a driver's knee airbag, a front passenger seat cushion airbag, traction and stability control systems and a tire pressure monitoring system.

 Limited models are enhanced by a blind spot warning system with rear cross traffic alert that warns the driver of oncoming vehicles in backup situations.

 The Driver Technology Package brings a pre-collision warning system, automatic collision notification and emergency assistance.
 Also included is a lane departure alert system; it provides a warning if the Highlander begins to drift into an adjacent lane.

 Rivals to the Highlander include the capable Ford Explorer, the practical Honda Pilot, the capacious GMC Acadia and the sporty Mazda CX-9.